mcdeezj/ds-skill-assess/README.md

   * In the ReadMe file, modify the below section to explain your overall approach.
 Write as if speaking to other developers.

 **NOTE**: When making corrections in the SQL or R file, please also consider formatting adjustments that more closely conform to generally accepted style guidance (e.g., indentation, vertical alignment, etc.).

+4. Commit your edits and push your branch back to the remote repo within 1 hour

+*GOOD LUCK!*

 ## About My Submission: `[Insert your First Name, Last Name]`
 Replace with your own narrative